Miyukiichan/CurseFM/README.md

 # TODO

 - Sort files and folders alphabetically
+  - Also base sorting on if item is a directory or regular file
+  - Solves the problem of grouping and navigation bugs as well
 - Scrolling
   - Retain cursor + scroll position for next/previous directories recursively
 - Navigate folders